jenschlot/IBM-Bluemix-DevOps-Documentation/tutorials/clients/index.md

 Working with EGit
 -----------------

-If you are using Eclipse and you have a Git project, you can use the EGit tool to interact with your code from within Eclipse.
+If you are using Eclipse and you have a Git project, you can use the EGit plug-in to interact with your code from within Eclipse.

 <a name='installing_the_egit_eclipse_plugin'></a>